SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The first of our museums in Monterey is the fantastic Monterey Museum of Art.
 This art museum is located in downtown Monterey and is dedicated to showing the diversity of not only this area but all of California.

-The museum was founded in 1959 and has over 14,000 pieces of art in its permanent collection.
 These pieces range from those made by Indigenous peoples thousands of years ago to current pieces by artists creating paintings, photography, contemporary art, and more.

-Some of the well-known artists include Edward Weston, Ansel Adams, Utagawa Kunisada, Evelyn McCormick, and many others.
+Some of the well-known artists featured include Edward Weston, Ansel Adams, Utagawa Kunisada, Evelyn McCormick, and many others.

 Location: 559 Pacific Street